Radio Geo’s Media Blog (More Psychic Phenomena) under construction

 GEO’S LIFE-LINERS

-Does anybody know what the black ladies think about the rich black dudes who date nothing but white chicks?
+Does anybody know what the black ladies think about the black dudes with money dating white chicks?

 If you work both sides of the road, the grass is always greener.